tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Consulted

 - Name: bdqffdq:Consulted
-- Definition: An InformationElement, expressed in concrete terms, about which a DataQualityNeed examines in order to expresses Assertions about the data quality in another InformationElement.
+- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed examines in order to expresses bdqffdq:Assertions about the data quality in another bdqffdq:InformationElement.
 - SubClass Of: InformationElement

 ********************